chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 objects had a single color and function ("The red mug holds").
 Conversely each color or function could have many objects; we could have many green objects or many objects that write.
 Thus we can say that there is a "one-to-many" relationship between color and objects.
-There is a separate one-to-many relationship between function and color.
+There is a separate one-to-many relationship between function and objects.

 On the other hand, we could easily imagine a situation where each object was described with more than one color ("The highlighter is green and black"), so that the relationship was two-way: a